udacity/nd013-c1-vision-starter/README.md

 python experiments/model_main_tf2.py --model_dir=experiments/reference/ --pipeline_config_path=experiments/reference/pipeline_new.config --checkpoint_dir=experiments/reference/
 ```

 **Note**: Both processes will display some Tensorflow warnings, which can be ignored.
-The eva
+You may have to kill the evaluation script manually using
+`CTRL+C`.

 To monitor the training, you can launch a tensorboard instance by running `python -m tensorboard.main --logdir experiments/reference/`.
 You will report your findings in the writeup.